BrandonKimchi/nwhacks2019/README.md

   - create new bounties --done--
     - make picking due date neater

-  - view what people may owe you
+  - view what people may owe you --done--
     - download button grayed if day not past, otherwise available
     - password field appear as well